ryan-mcclue/musings/projects/wc-experiment.md

 could offload to numpy, or use JIT?
-NOTE: 10x overhead considered good for interpreter (this would be with bytecode) loop unrolling can remove say `cmp` overhead, but may increase instruction cache usage
+NOTE: 10x overhead considered good for interpreter (this would be with bytecode) loop unrolling can remove say `cmp` overhead, but may increase instruction cache usage even if stuck in a high-level, can gain some performance benefits by rearranging code furthermore, could offload sections to C

+strictly, waste is if it was necessary for the computation. not if it might be used sometime in another problem, as this would mean technically nothing is waste

 modern CPUs are superscalar/overlapped, i.e. instruction level parallelism allowing for multiple instructions per cycle this is acheived as the CPU will look for instructions it can execute at the same time